Les 5 langages de l’amour

 Physical touch

-So, what language do you speak? 💜
+So, which language do you speak? 💜

 Sophie